lukmanaj/lukmanaj/README.md

 * 🌍  I live in Kaduna, Nigeria.
 * ✉️  You can contact me at [lukman.j.aliyu@gmail.com](mailto:lukman.j.aliyu@gmail.com)
-* 🧠  I'm currently enrolled in the following:
+* 🧠  I'm currently enrolled in the following programs:

     * `University of Colorado Boulder`'s `Foundations of Data Structures and Algorithms Specialization` on `Coursera`,
     * `Arewa Data Science Academy`'s first cohort of the `Deep Learning with PyTorch fellowship`, and